platocrat/personality-lab/README.md

         - `https://www.youtube.com/watch?v=Xg_9F2h89TE`
       - URL slugs, separators, and identifiers:
         - `/watch`: slug to indicate that the user viewing a video
-        - `?v=`: separator used to identify a unique video ID
+        - `?v=`: query string separator used to identify a unique video ID
         - `Xg_9F2h89TE`: represents the unique ID of the video being watched
     - Spotify:
       - URL: